jimwaldo/allstonTransport/README.md

 time data supplied by the registrar and performs various analyses on it, and extracts various useful information.

-This project can currently be thought of as three distinct pieces of code.
+This project can currently be thought of as four distinct pieces of code.
 The first is a set of programs that read in student schedules and course times, and extract information about those student schedules, such as the number of students who will have to cross